-There are many available definitions for ITSM.
+So, what is ITSM?
+There are many available definitions.
 For instance, ITIL – a globally-popular IT service management best practice framework – defines ITSM as:

 “The implementation and management of quality IT services that meet the needs of the business”

-It might be simpler though to think of ITSM as:
+It might be simpler though to think of it as: